doomhz/node-lambda-req/README.md

 ### .params `Object`

-Stores all the params coming from `event.queryStringParameters`, `event.pathParameters` and `event.body` in one place for an APIGateway call.
+Has all the params coming from `event.queryStringParameters`, `event.pathParameters` and `event.body` for an APIGateway call.
 Stores all the params coming from `event.params` for a direct invocation.
-Can be accessed through the `req.params` on a handler.
+Referenced through `req.params` on a handler.

 ```javascript